minio/blog-assets/python-bucket-event-notifiers/README.md

 - Pydantic Configs for connecting to services by writng client classes [minio, postgres, redis]
 - Dataclass to handle the MinIO response by  as an `Event` class.

-###

 ### Webhooks - Setup Commands
 - Commands for [docker, mc, python]

 ### Demonstrative Diagrams for Visualization Purposes
 - Defining any service via its credentials using.
 - Using Python to integrate those services with MinIO using Flask App to create API endpoints.

+### Example Use Cases
+- Record events to postgres or redis
+- Additional service client connectors

 ## Assets
 - flask-app.dockerfile